 Figure 3 is a schematic flow chart for the assessment of BIRFLU dynamics in a mouse model of IAV infection.
-Five-to-seven-week-old female BALB/C mice were either mock-infected with 1x PBS or infected with 1 x 106 PFU of BIRFLU intranasally.
-At 3 days post-infection, mice were anesthetized with isoflurane and then injected with Nluc substrate retro-orbitally.
+Five-to-seven-week-old female BALB/C mice were either mock-infected with 1x PBS or intranasally infected with 1 x 106 PFU of BIRFLU.
+At day 3 day post-infection, mice were anesthetized with isoflurane and then injected with Nluc substrate retro-orbitally.
 All mice were immediately placed in the IVIS instrument and Nluc signal was assessed in vivo using the IVIS.
 Next, mice were euthanized and lungs were harvested.
 Excised lungs were then analyzed ex vivo using the in vivo imager to determine fluorescence intensity via Venus expression.
 Lastly, mice lungs were homogenized, and viral titers and stability were determined by plaque assay.
-Plaques were assessed by the direct fluorescence of Venus, by immunostaining using antibodies specific for Nluc and by crystal violet staining.
+Plaques were assessed by the direct fluorescence of Venus, by immunostaining with antibodies specific for Nluc and by staining with crystal violet.

 Previously described replication-competent reporter-expressing IAVs express a single reporter gene, most frequently either a fluorescent or a bioluminescent protein, as surrogate for viral infection and replication.
 However, BIRFLU, is able to express both types of reporter genes upon viral infection.
-To assess the correlation between bioluminescence (in vivo imaging) and fluorescence (ex vivo imaging) after BIRFLU infection, five-to-seven-week-old female BALB/c mice were mock-infected with 1x PBS or inoculated with BIRFLU (106 PFU) intranasally.
-Nluc activity (Figure 4A) was evaluated by administration of Nluc substrate injected retro-orbitally at 3 days post-infection using an in vivo imaging instrument.
-We chose to evaluate bioluminescence at day 3 because previous studies indicated that IAV replication, including PR8, peaks between days 2 and 4 post-infection24,54.
+To assess the correlation between bioluminescence (in vivo imaging) and fluorescence (ex vivo imaging) after BIRFLU infection, five-to-seven-week-old female BALB/c mice were mock-infected with 1x PBS or intranasally inoculated with BIRFLU (106 PFU).
+Nluc activity (Figure 4A) was evaluated with an in vivo imaging instrument immediately after retro-orbital administration of Nluc substrate to mice at day 3 post-infection.
+We chose to evaluate bioluminescence at day 3 post-infection because previous studies indicated that IAV replication, including PR8, peaks between days 2 and 4 post-infection24,54.
 Bioluminescence was monitored (Figure 4A, top) and used to calculate the average total flux (Flux (log10 p/s) (Figure 4A, bottom).
 As predicted, mice inoculated with BIRFLU displayed high bioluminescence activity but no signal was detected in mock-infected mice.
 Thereafter, the lungs of infected mice were harvested and Venus expression was assessed using ex vivo imaging (Figure 4B, top).
 Moreover, the fluorescence average radiant efficiency was calculated (Figure 4B, bottom).
 The excised mice lungs were also homogenized to determine the viral titers and the genetic stability of BIRFLU in vivo (Figure 4C,D).
 Genetic stability of BIRFLU was analyzed through plaque assay using the viruses isolated from mice lungs and fluorescent microscopy (Venus, top), immunostaining (Nluc, middle) and crystal violet staining (bottom).
-BIRFLU recovered from mice lungs were able to form plaques and stably expresses both reporter genes (Figure 4C).
-Notably, we observed a good correlation between bioluminescence and fluorescence signals with viral replication.
+BIRFLU recovered from mice lungs were able to form plaques and stably expressed both reporter genes (Figure 4C).
+Notably, we observed a good correlation among bioluminescence, fluorescence and viral replication.

 FIGURE LEGENDS:

 Figure 1: Schematic representation of IAV PR8 WT and BIRFLU virion structure and genome segments.
 IAV are surrounded by a lipid bilayer containing the two major viral glycoproteins hemagglutinin (HA; black) and neuraminidase (NA; blue).
 IAV contain eight single-stranded, negative-sense, RNA segments (PB2, PB1, PA, HA, NP, NA, M, and NS).
 Each viral segment contains non-coding regions (NCR) at the 3’ and 5’ ends (black boxes).
-Also, at the 3’ and 5’ end of the viral (v)RNAs are the packaging signals, responsible for the efficient encapsidation of vRNAs into nascent virions (white boxes).
+Also, at the 3’ and 5’ ends of the viral (v)RNAs are the packaging signals, responsible for the efficient encapsidation of vRNAs into nascent virions (white boxes).
 IAV PR8 HA and NS viral segments and products are indicated in black.
 Sequences of Nluc, Venus, and PTV 2A are indicated in red, green and striped boxes, respectively.
-The schematic representation of the modified HA and NS segments expressing Nluc and Venus, respectively, in BIRFLU are also indicated.
+An schematic representation of the modified HA and NS segments expressing Nluc and Venus, respectively, in BIRFLU are also indicated.
 This figure has been adapted from Nogales et al.55.